CalvinHartwell/canonical-kubernetes-sonatype-nexus/README.md

 ## Configuring Nexus as a Repository Group
 ## Pushing Containers to the Private Registry

+To push or pull Docker Container from/to the Private Registry, the Docker daemon running on the Kubernetes worker nodes needs to be configured to use it.

 ## Pulling Containers to the Private Registry

 ## Getting Support & Help